AD3man/a3_ZAM_malfunctions/README.md

 ## what the script does

 It adds the possibility of a rocket-like projectile (from rocket launchers etc) to malfunction while being fired.
+Malfuncions manifest in a possibility of a rocket launcher unkindly ejecting a "possibly live" projectile somewhere around your legs.

 The malfunctioned projectile can either be live or inert.
 If inert, the projectile can re-activate.